Louisiana State Penitentiary: Prison View Golf Course

 Prison View Golf Course, a 6000 yard, 9-hole, 36-par golf course, is located on the grounds of Angola.
 Prison View, the only golf course on the property of an American prison, is between the Tunica Hills and Camp J, at the intersection of B-Line Road and Camp J Road.
-All individuals wishing to play are required to provide personal information 48 hours before their arrival, so the prison authorities can conduct background checks.
-Convicted felons and individuals on visitation lists are not permitted to play on the golf course.
+All individuals wishing to play must provide personal information 48 hours before arrival so that the prison authorities can conduct background checks.
+Convicted felons and individuals on visitation lists cannot play on the golf course.
 Current prisoners at Angola are not permitted to play on the golf course.

-The golf course, constructed on the site of a former bull pasture, opened in June 2004.
+The golf course, constructed on a former bull pasture site, opened in June 2004.
 Prisoners performed most of the work to construct the course.
 Prisoners that the administration considers to be the most trustworthy are permitted to work at the golf course.
-Warden Burl Cain stated that he built the course so that employees would be encouraged to stay at Angola over weekends.
+Warden Burl Cain said he built the course so employees would be encouraged to stay at Angola over weekends.
 He wanted them available to provide support in case of an emergency.

 Guest house

 The "Ranch House" is a facility for prison guests.
 James Ridgeway of Mother Jones described it as "a sort of clubhouse where the wardens and other officials get together in a convivial atmosphere for chow prepared by inmate cooks."
 Originally constructed to serve as a conference center to supplement the meeting room in the Angola administration building, the "Ranch House" received its name after Burl Cain was selected as Warden.
 Cain had the building renovated to accommodate overnight guests.
-The renovations, which included the conversion of one room into a bedroom and the addition of a shower and fireplace, cost approximately $7,346.
-Traditionally, prisoners who worked successfully as cooks in the Ranch House were later assigned to work as cooks at the Louisiana Governor's Mansion.
+The renovations, which included converting one room into a bedroom and adding a shower and fireplace, cost approximately $7,346.
+Traditionally, prisoners who worked successfully in the Ranch House were later assigned to work as cooks at the Louisiana Governor's Mansion.

 Cemeteries

 Point Lookout Cemetery is the prison cemetery, located on the north side of the Angola property, at the base of the Tunica Hills.
 Deceased prisoners from all state prisons had been buried here who were not claimed and transported elsewhere by family members.
 A white rail fence surrounds the cemetery.
-The current Point Lookout was created after a 1927 flood destroyed the previous cemetery, which was located between the current Camps C and D. In September 2001 a memorial was installed here that is dedicated to "Unknown Prisoners".
+The current Point Lookout was created after a 1927 flood destroyed the previous cemetery, located between the current Camps C and D. In September 2001, a memorial was installed here dedicated to "Unknown Prisoners".
 The Point Lookout plot established after 1927 has 331 grave markers and an unknown number of bodies; it is considered full.

 Point Lookout II, a cemetery annex 100 yd east of the original Point Lookout, opened in the mid-1990s; it has a capacity of 700 grave sites.
 As of 2010, 90 prisoners were buried at Point Lookout II.